 You can find all your past billing statements by logging into your provider’s online portal.

 Now add your early termination fee to that amount.

-If the total is more than that total annual cost on ComparePower, it is time to switch.
+It is time to switch if the total is more than the total annual cost on ComparePower.